Damms/SOAREDR/README.md

 # SOAREDR

 # SOAR EDR Project
-This project is based on the resources provided by [MyDFIR@](https://www.mydfir.com/)
+This project is based on the resources provided by [@MyDFIR](https://www.mydfir.com/)

 ## Objective
-In this project I will grow my cybersecurity skill set by integrating SOAR and EDR to automate security workflows
+In this project I will grow my cybersecurity skill set by integrating SOAR and EDR to automate security workflows.

+In this project, I will create a detection rule that triggers whenever Lazagne, a credential-harvesting software, runs on an endpoint.
+When the event is detected, an alert will be sent via Slack and email, prompting users to decide whether to isolate the affected machine.
+If isolation is selected, an automated workflow will then run to disconnect the machine from the rest of the network.

 ![image](https://github.com/user-attachments/assets/60f03015-0484-440f-8699-e96d7f6717e4)